-After one session: the candidate must have obtained at least 80 credits, of which at least 60 must be at grade D or better, achieved a grade point average of at least 9 and successfully completed the Certificate of Basic IT Competence.
-After two sessions: the candidate must have obtained at least 160 credits of which at least 120 must be at grade D or better and achieved a grade point average of at least 9.
-After three sessions: the candidate must have obtained 240 credits, of which 80 credits must be at level 2 or higher, with a grade point average of at least 10, and have achieved 160 credits at grade D or better.
+After one session: the candidate must have obtained at least 80 credits, of which at least 60 must be at grade D or better, achieved a grade point average of at least 8.
+After two sessions: the candidate must have obtained at least 160 credits of which at least 120 must be at grade D or better and achieved a grade point average of at least 8.
+After three sessions: the candidate must have obtained 240 credits, of which 80 credits must be at level 2 or higher, with a grade point average of at least 9, and have achieved 160 credits at grade D or better.